-This is an UPDATE to the article I posted October 16, 2014, entitled “Taking a Washington State Reseller Permit not the Only Way to Qualify for Wholesale Reporting.”
+This article, about wholesales in audit, is an UPDATE to the article I posted October 16, 2014, entitled “Taking a Washington State Reseller Permit not the Only Way to Qualify for Wholesale Reporting.”
 In that article I discussed that the DOR’s published rule, WAC 458-20-102, provides an alternative method for a seller to prove to DOR that sales were wholesale, and not retail, even without the seller having taken a reseller permit from its buyer.
 This is no small item considering that that the biggest money maker for Washington is sales tax, that auditors always look for instances where sales tax has not been paid on retail sales, and that one of the easiest methods for an auditor to assess sales tax is by faulting a taxpayer for not having taken a reseller permit from the buyer.
 I stated in the 2014 article:

 It is understandable that DOR would not want to publicize the possible entitlement to wholesale treatment in the absence of a reseller permit: but it is not even-handed enforcement of the law for the DOR’s own website to state that reseller permits are the only avenue to wholesale treatment.
 Nor is it even-handed and fair application of the law for the audit division to studiously avoid inviting documentation from the taxpayer which might establish the full facts and circumstances of the sales.